longarchivist/codediary/_posts/2021-04-26-it_is_time_to_think_about_javascript.markdown

 By 1357, I was 25% of the way through the freeCodeCamp starting tutorial.
 I suspect it might be a bit too easy for me.

-By 1427, I had finished the first module.
-Basic HTML and HTML5#
+By 1427, I had finished the first module of Basic HTML and HTML5.

-HTML is a markup language that uses a special syntax or notation to describe the structure of a webpage to the browser.
-HTML elements usually have opening and closing tags that surround and give meaning to content.
-For example, different elements can describe text as a heading, paragraph, or list item.

-In this course, you'll build a cat photo app to learn some of the most common HTML elements — the building blocks of any webpage.
 <br>
 Passed
 Say Hello to HTML Elements